Frequently Asked Questions

 Will the University of New Haven meet 100% of my need?

-The financial aid office has a limited amount of resources to distribute as equitably as possible to all of our financial aid applicants.
+The Financial Aid Office has a limited amount of resources to distribute as equitably as possible to all of our financial aid applicants.
 We meet a percentage of a student's need with grants and scholarships, loans and student employment.
-Most families supplement their SAI (formerly EFC) and unmet need through a variety of resources such as the federal parent PLUS loan, a private student loan loan or through the monthly payment plan.
-These alternative options can be found on our Student Loan Page.
+Most families supplement their SAI (formerly EFC) and unmet need through a variety of resources such as the federal parent PLUS loan, a private student loan or through the monthly payment plan.
+Visit Loan Options/Paying Your Bill to find more information about these alternative options.

 -